CJary/Projects/Personal Projects/Aim Trainer/README.txt

 You just have to shoot as many targets as fast as possible to achieve your highest score given the time frame.

 ** TECHNICAL **
+The chosen data structure for this project is a hashmap due to its fast insertion and deletion capabilities, essential for efficiently managing data, particularly for frequent deletions in the game.
+Additionally, a set is utilized to store scores, as it handles duplicates and maintains order, making it easy to display information on the screen using a reverse iteration.